-We had the great privilege of a conversation with Bishop Ken Carter, Duke Divinity alumnus, Bishop of the Florida Conference of the United Methodist Church, President of the UMC Council of Bishops, and current Bishop-in-Residence at Duke Divinity School.
+We had the great privilege of a conversation with Bishop Ken Carter, Duke Divinity alumnus, Bishop of the Florida Conference of the United Methodist Church, immediate past President of the UMC Council of Bishops, and current Bishop-in-Residence at Duke Divinity School.
 Bishop Carter offers wisdom about discerning your call, seeking the humanity in others in the midst of conflict, and the time he spotted Coach K doing his laundry.
 You can follow Bishop Carter on Twitter @bishopkencarter

 This interview was recorded separately due to the physical distancing required during the fall of 2020.

 Download the episode transcript or click below to read it.

 Divcast Series 2 Episode Bishop Ken Carter Transcript

 Rev. Todd Maberry: Welcome to the Divcast, the podcast that gives you an inside look into the Duke Divinity School community.
 I am Todd Maberry, your host for this episode as well as a 2006 MDiv grad and current senior director of admissions, recruitment, and student finance.

 Our guest is Bishop Ken Carter, who is the new Bishop-in-Residence at Duke Divinity School.
 Since 2012, Bishop Carter has been the resident bishop of the Florida conference of the United Methodist Church, where he gives leadership to almost 800 congregations, fresh expressions of church, campus ministries, and outreach initiatives.
 He's also the president of the United Methodist council of Bishops, which includes 12 million members in Africa, Europe, the Philippines, and the United States.

 He is the author of many books and journal articles on topics related to the practice of ministry including stewardship, intercessory prayer, spiritual gifts, baptism, and the means of grace.
 Coming next is my conversation with Bishop Carter.